AdobeDocs/commerce-business-intelligence.en/help/mbi/best-practices/work-data.md

 ---
 title: Working with Data
+description: Learn the best practices for organizing and working with that data.
 ---
+# Working with Data

 MBI allows you to import data from multiple sources.
 In this section, learn the best practices for organizing and working with that data.